nirajccs1999/Tomato_leaf_disease_detection/README.md

 2. Log in using your credentials on the userlog.html page.
 3. Upload an image of a tomato leaf to detect diseases.
 4. View personalized features and results on the same page.
+## Contact
+For any inquiries or assistance, please feel free to contact me via email at nirajccs1999@gmail.com.

+## Results

 <img width="946" alt="bacterial91" src="https://github.com/nirajccs1999/Tomato_leaf_disease_detection/assets/121447767/e4fcd8ea-5dbb-4500-b26f-76b3bd74a1b0">